-PROSASUR enhances the food and nutrition security of vulnerable households in selected geographical locations of the Corredor Seco (dry corridor) in the western and southern areas of Honduras, where rural poverty is concentrated.
-It is part of the government’s Corredor Seco Alliance initiative, supported by the EU, USAID, and GAFSP.
-The project increases the household availability of quality food and the incomes of poor rural residents as a basis for improving nutrition and reducing child stunting.
-Technical assistance, training, and extension services are carried out through subprojects based on technically and financially viable business plans and/or incremental food security plans.
-These subprojects ultimately increase food and agricultural production, introduce high-value crops, increase market links, and expand nonfarm revenue generation.
-The project builds on existing evidence-based interventions in community child health and nutrition by focusing on access to diverse and quality foods, improved nutrition-related behavior, child growth monitoring, and improved hygiene at the household level.
-Subproject investments for value chain development were designed for high-value crops for small-scale rural producers’ organizations/small enterprises and are expected to generate on-farm and off-farm jobs, including processing and postharvest processes.
-Investments to ensure food security and for high-value crops production are based on climate-smart agricultural initiatives intended to promote sustainability and adaptation.
+PROSASUR enhances the food and nutrition security of vulnerable households in select geographical locations in the Corredor Seco (dry corridor) of Honduras’s western and southern areas, where rural poverty is concentrated, and is part of the government’s Corredor Seco Alliance initiative, supported by the European Union, United States Agency for International Development (USAID), and GAFSP.
+The project increases household availability of quality food and incomes of poor rural residents as a basis for improving nutrition and reducing child stunting.
+The project also builds on existing evidence-based interventions in community child health and nutrition by focusing on access to diverse and quality foods, improved nutrition-related behavior, child growth monitoring, and improved hygiene at the household level.
+Sub-projects that are based on technically and financially viable business plans and/or incremental food security plans and that are designed for small-scale rural producers’ organizations/small enterprises carry out technical assistance, training, and extension services to increase food and agricultural production, introduce high-value crops, increase market links, and expand non-farm revenue generation and are expected to generate on- and off-farm jobs, including processing and post-harvest processes.
+Investments to ensure food security and for high-value crops production are based on climate smart agriculture initiatives intended to promote sustainability and adaptation.

 Task Teem Leader & Senior Agricultural Specialist